What is the difference between the actual and nominal glass block sizes?

 - Technology Line Glass Block: Few items in this line are stocked in our warehouse.
 If needing to be ordered, allow 6-8 weeks to arrive.

-- Glass Block Accessories: Ships the day after you place your order online.
+- Glass Block Accessories: Ships in 1-3 business days after you place your order online.

 - Pre-Assembled Glass Block Panels: Allow 5 business days for the production of your product.